rikhuijzer/xrcf.org/content/blog/why-hard.md

 So that's why I'll keep working on this framework.
 It's hard, but fun.
+Hopefully the biggest sources of complexity can be moved into the framework, so that other people don't have to deal with them.
 Now if you after reading this became less interested in compilers, then that's fine.
 If after reading this you became more interested, feel free to check out the [project on GitHub](https://github.com/rikhuijzer/xrcf).
 Contributions as well as complaints are welcome!